tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/对象操作_intl_en.md

 ### Downloading an object (checkpoint restart)

-#### API description
+#### Feature description

-To implement concurrent download, the multipart download API automatically uses `Range` to download data according to the object size.
+The multipart download API automatically downloads data concurrently with `Range` according to the object size.
+The part size is 1,048,576 (1 MB) by default and can be adjusted via the `part_size` parameter.

 #### Method prototype